-- 22.35 Notwithstanding anything to the contrary, medium density residential development is permitted on the subject property consistent with Policy 2 of Section 3.2.1. - 22.36 Notwithstanding anything to the contrary, the reprocessing and/or recycling of reusable asphalt and concrete shall be permitted as an accessory use within a licenced quarry on Part of Parcels 6270 and 3185 SES, Lots 2 and 3, Concession 4, Neelon Township.
+21.36 Notwithstanding anything to the contrary, the reprocessing and/or recycling of reusable asphalt and concrete shall be permitted as an accessory use within a licenced quarry on Part of Parcels 6270 and 3185 SES, Lots 2 and 3, Concession 4, Neelon Township.

-22.37 Notwithstanding anything to the contrary, one severance may be permitted on those lands described as Parcel 1369, Plan 53R-17468 SES, Lot 2, Concession 6, Township of Blezard.
+21.37 Notwithstanding anything to the contrary, one severance may be permitted on those lands described as Parcel 1369, Plan 53R-17468 SES, Lot 2, Concession 6, Township of Blezard.
 The lot to be created shall have an approximate area of 2.0 ha with a minimum frontage of approximately 90m.

-- 22.38 Notwithstanding anything to the contrary, the only permitted uses on lands described as Parts 1, 2 and 3, Plan 53R-16350, Lot 3, Concession 5, McKim Township, shall be: - i) offices, business or professional - ii) medical or dental clinics and laboratories - iii) multiple dwellings and their accessory uses.
+21.38 Notwithstanding anything to the contrary, the only permitted uses on lands described as Parts 1, 2 and 3, Plan 53R-16350, Lot 3, Concession 5, McKim Township, shall be:

+i) offices, business or professional ii) medical or dental clinics and laboratories iii) multiple dwellings and their accessory uses.

-22.39 Notwithstanding anything to the contrary, an embroidery and silkscreening business together with accessory retail uses shall be permitted on Parcel 18190 SES in Lot 7, Concession 2, Hanmer Township, having a floor area greater than 300m and an entrance onto Highway 69 North which is designated as a Primary Arterial Road.
+21.39 Notwithstanding anything to the contrary, an embroidery and silkscreening business together with accessory retail uses shall be permitted on Parcel 18190 SES in Lot 7, Concession 2, Hanmer Township, having a floor area greater than

+300m and an entrance onto Highway 69 North which is designated as a Primary Arterial Road.

-22.40 Notwithstanding anything to the contrary, on lands described as Part of Parcel 22159 SWS in Lot 7, Concession 6, Township of Waters a total of 119 residential dwellings shall be permitted, comprised of a maximum of 60 apartments, with a maximum of 30 units in any one building with building height not to exceed three storeys, and the balance of the total units to consist of a mix of single detached, semi-detached or townhouse dwellings.
+21.40 Notwithstanding anything to the contrary, on lands described as Part of Parcel 22159 SWS in Lot 7, Concession 6, Township of Waters a total of 119 residential dwellings shall be permitted, comprised of a maximum of 60 apartments, with a maximum of 30 units in any one building with building height not to exceed three storeys, and the balance of the total units to consist of a mix of single detached, semi-detached or townhouse dwellings.
 This development shall be subject to site plan approval.

-22.41 Notwithstanding anything to the contrary, on lands described as the remainder of Parcel 1498 SES in Lot 4, Concession 4, Township of Hanmer a severance to create one single residential lot may be permitted, subject to the following criteria being satisfied:
+21.41 Notwithstanding anything to the contrary, on lands described as the remainder of Parcel 1498 SES in Lot 4, Concession 4, Township of Hanmer a severance to create one single residential lot may be permitted, subject to the following criteria being satisfied:

-i)3.1. the lot size shall be from 0.4 to 0.8 hectare; and, ii)3.2. the minimum lot frontage shall be 60m along an existing public road.
+3.1. the lot size shall be from 0.4 to 0.8 hectare; and,

+3.2. the minimum lot frontage shall be 60m along an existing public road.

-- 22.42 Notwithstanding anything to the contrary, in addition to the uses permitted in the Rural Area, the sale and servicing of industrial pumps shall also be permitted on the lands described as Parcel 7240 SWS, Lot 4, Concession 3, Township of Balfour, City of Greater Sudbury, subject to the following condition: - no direct access will be permitted from Parcel 7240 to Highway 144; access to the property will be obtained via a right-of-way over the abutting Parcel 19215 to the east, with a shared access to the highway from Parcel 19215.\
+- 21.42 Notwithstanding anything to the contrary, in addition to the uses permitted in the Rural Area, the sale and servicing of industrial pumps shall also be permitted on the lands described as Parcel 7240 SWS, Lot 4, Concession 3, Township of Balfour, City of Greater Sudbury, subject to the following condition: - no direct access will be permitted from Parcel 7240 to Highway 144; access to the property will be obtained via a right-of-way over the abutting Parcel 19215 to the east, with a shared access to the highway from Parcel 19215.\